-Adverse sustainability indicator Metric Impact 2023 Impact 2023 Like-for- like 1 Impact 2022 Explanation Actions taken, and actions planned, and targets set for the next reference period Waste 20.
+Adverse sustainability indicator Metric tric : 2024 Like- : Impact 2023 Explanation Actions taken, and actions planned, and targets set for the next reference period The displayed energy consumption data includes all areas ECE REP has the authority to collect the data.
+Therefore, the data coverage for the underlying indicator is 100%.
+As mentioned above consumption data gaps, especially for tenant's data are present.
+The displayed data coverage is calculated based on the assets market value and the respective ownership structure.
+In the majority of our German centres, smart meters are already implemented or will be implemented in the first half of 2025.
+The completion of smart meters in international centres is planned latest end of 2026.
+In parallel, an energy management and monitoring platform to collect and analyze available consumption data automatically is introduced for all shopping centres where smart meters are already in place.
+Residential assets under ECE REP's management continued to demonstrate outstanding performance across various environmental and social criteria.
+All properties are equipped with LED lights and have efficient floor plans.
+Properties in Manchester and Leeds belong to the group of most energy-efficient buildings in the UK.
+Apartments in Njalsgade are heated via the largely CO2-neutral district heating network of the City of Copenhagen.
+Waste 20.
 Waste production in operations Share of real estate assets not equipped with facilities for waste sorting and not covered by a waste recovery or recycling contract 0% 0% 0% This indicator is used to determine the number of the real estate assets not equipped with facilities for waste sorting and not covered by a waste recovery or recycling contract.
 As per our assessment, all real estate assets are equipped with the required facilities and contract.
 All assets of the portfolio are considered for this indicator, therefore the overall data coverage is 100%.
 The displayed data coverage is calculated based on the assets market value and the respective ownership structure.
 Although the ECE REP meets the required reporting standards, it is always striving to minimize waste generation in their real estate assets and increase the proportion of recycled and reused materials.
-For this reason, for example the ECE REP is currently promoting the development of a central waste monitoring system in all shopping centers.
+For this reason, for example the ECE REP is currently promoting the development of a central waste monitoring system in its shopping centers, which will be implemented in the shopping centres in Germany and Austria in 2025